1. Do I need to see my GP before seeing a Podiatrist?

 If your concern is regarding your feet/ankles, a Podiatrist should always be your first port of call as Podiatrists are specialists in foot and ankle conditions.

-They will be able to offer an expert assessment, diagnosis, and a recommended treatment plan to help you with your condition.
-In most cases the Podiatrist can fully manage your condition independently.
-However, sometimes the Podiatrist may refer you to another health professional such as your GP or Physiotherapist if they feel their input is required in addition to help you.
+They will be able to offer an expert assessment and a recommended treatment plan to help you with your condition.
+In most cases, the Podiatrist can fully manage your condition independently.
+However, sometimes the Podiatrist may refer you to another health professional such as your GP or Physiotherapist if they feel their input is required in addition to helping you.

 2. I just need my nails trimming – can you help?